up42/docs/source/going-further/core-concepts.rst

 data they output via :ref:`their capabilities <block-capabilities>`.

-You can think of blocks as a function that receives some input and returns some output, packaged as a Docker image.
+You can think of blocks as a function that receives some input and returns some output -- packaged as a Docker image.

 .. _workflows-definition: